fern-api/fern/README.md

 fern generate
 ```

 And voila!
-You just built a TypeScript SDK.
+You just built and published a TypeScript SDK.

-Next step: define _your_ API in Fern.
+**Next step:** define _your_ API in Fern.
 Check out our [docs](https://www.buildwithfern.com/docs/definition) to learn more.

+# CLI Reference

+## `fern generate [--group <group>] [--version <version>]`

+`fern generate` runs the compiler.
+It will validate your API and run the
+generators specified in `generators.yml`.

+If you don't have a `default-group` specified in `generators.yml`, then you must
+specify a group using the `--group` option.

+You can specify a version using the `--version` option.
+This version string is
+used when publishing SDKs to registries (e.g. npm).

+## `fern upgrade`

+`fern upgrade` will upgrade your compiler version in `fern.config.json` to the
+latest version.
+It will also upgrade your generators to the _minimum_ versions that
+are compatible with the latest version of the compiler.

+## `fern check`

+`fern check` will validate that your API is valid.

+## `fern add <generator>`

+`fern add` adds a new generator to your `generators.yml`.
+You can view the full
+list of supported generators in our [docs](https://www.buildwithfern.com/docs/compiler/generators).

+## `fern init`

+`fern init` adds a new API to your repo.

+## `fern register`

+_Advanced feature._ You can register your API so it can be depended on by other
+APIs.
+Read more in our [docs](https://www.buildwithfern.com/docs/advanced/depending-on-other-apis).

 # Comparison with OpenAPI